Adaptive Token Sampling For Efficient Vision Transformers: Adaptive Token Sampler

-Each row of $\mathcal{A}$ contains the attention weights of an input token.
-The weights indicate the contribution of the values of all tokens for the output token.
-Since $\mathcal{A}_{1,j}$ contains the attention weights for the classification token, it represents the importance of the input token $j$ for the output classification token.
-We thus use the weights $\mathcal{A}_{1,2}, \ldots, \mathcal{A}_{1,N+1}$ as significance scores for pruning the attention matrix $\mathcal{A}$ as illustrated in Fig.\ref{fig:teaser}.
+Each row of $\mathcal{A}$ contains the attention weights of an output token.
+The weights indicate the contributions of all input tokens to the output token.
+Since $\mathcal{A}_{1,:}$ contains the attention weights of the classification token, $\mathcal{A}_{1,j}$ represents the importance of the input token $j$ for the output classification token.
+Thus, we use the weights $\mathcal{A}_{1,2}, \ldots, \mathcal{A}_{1,N+1}$ as significance scores for pruning the attention matrix $\mathcal{A}$, as illustrated in Fig.~\ref{fig:teaser}.
 Note that $\mathcal{A}_{1,1}$ is not used since we keep the classification token.
-Since the output tokens $\mathcal{O}$ depend on $\mathcal{A}$ and $\mathcal{V}$ \eqref{eq:AttentionMechanism}, we also take into account the norm of $\mathcal{V}_j$.
-The motivation is that values with a norm close to zero have a low impact and are thus less significant.
-In the experiments, we show that multiplying $\mathcal{A}_{1,j}$ with the norm of $\mathcal{V}_j$ improves the results.
-The significance score of the token $j$ is thus given by
+As the output tokens $\mathcal{O}$ depend on both $\mathcal{A}$ and $\mathcal{V}$ \eqref{eq:AttentionMechanism}, we also take into account the norm of $\mathcal{V}_j$ for calculating the $j^{th}$ token's significance score.
+The motivation is that values having a norm close to zero have a low impact and their corresponding tokens are thus less significant.
+In our experiments, we show that multiplying $\mathcal{A}_{1,j}$ with the norm of $\mathcal{V}_j$ improves the results.
+The significance score of a token $j$ is thus given by

-For a multi-head attention layer, we calculate the scores for each head and sum it over all heads.
+where $i,j\in \{ 2\dots N\}$.
+For a multi-head attention layer, we calculate the scores for each head and then sum the scores over all heads.